 You might be surprised to know that Garret wasn’t even in my first draft of ‘Pyrate Rising’.
 Crazy, right?
 But why?
 How?
 Good questions.

 I originally intended the book to follow the life of Sir Francis Drake.
 In fact, the original title was ‘Drake, Knight & Pirate’.
 But after a few edits, and my wife’s extensive input, it was clear the novel needed something more.
 So I took an incidental character, who first appeared midway through the book, and made it female rather than male.
 A literary agent (Heather Cashman at Storm Literary Agency) suggested I needed more of a character arc for Garret.
 Thanks to Heather, I did an epic rewrite.
 I found that Garret really didn’t detract from Drake.
 Rather, she added an interesting side of him that wasn’t even in the original manuscript.
 Their interplay became a fruitful base for exploring both characters.
-As that rewrite evolved, I realized that Garret, not Sir Francis Drake, should be the lead character.
-Several rewrites later, that became perfectly clear in the novel itself.
-The novel’s transformation was complete…except for several more rewrites, beta-reads, edits and polishing.
+As that rewrite evolved, it became clear that Garret, not Sir Francis Drake, was the lead character.
+Several rewrites later, the novel proved it.

 Oh.
 While we’re on the topic of names…“Connachan” is the surname of my paternal great grandmother.
 It turns out I leaned almost exclusively on my family tree for character names.